AWS quickstart (Deprecated)

 7. Under Parameters, complete the following fields:

 • BackupLocationBase: Choose an unused bucket name and path for the FreeIPA backups.
-CDP will be creating the bucket for you.
+Cloudera will be creating the bucket for you.
 The same bucket can be used for BackupLocationBase, LogsLocationBase, and StorageLocationBase.
 By default this is set to my-bucket/my-backups.

 • CrossAccountARN: Do not change the default value.
 This parameter is only required when encryption is enabled, but since in this quickstart we do not enable encryption, you should leave this value as is.

 • LogsLocationBase: Choose an unused bucket name and path for the logs.
-CDP will be creating the bucket for you.
+Cloudera will be creating the bucket for you.
 The same bucket can be used for BackupLocationBase, LogsLocationBase, and StorageLocationBase.
 By default this is set to my-bucket/my-logs.

 • StorageLocationBase: Choose an unused bucket name and path for the data.
-CDP will be creating the bucket for you.
+Cloudera will be creating the bucket for you.
 The same bucket can be used for BackupLocationBase, LogsLocationBase, and StorageLocationBase.
 By default this is set to my-bucket/my-data.

 • s3KmsEncryption: Encryption will be disabled for the created bucket.
 You don't need to change this value.